nathandorson/hwsw-pathtracer/README.md

 ## Hardware implementation

 The hardware implementation for the project is functional.
-The hardware IP is generated from the code in the `hls-v3/` directory.
+The hardware IP is generated from either the code in the `hls-v3/` or the `hls-v4/` directory.
 The `pathtracer.py` file contains code to integrate the hardware IP into the pathtracing procedure, and is useable on the PYNQ.

+- The `hls-v3/` directory is a hardware design leveraging floating point calculations and 8-fold parallelism.
+- The `hls-v4/` directory is the hardware design leveragin 16 bit fixed point calculations and pipelining.

 The part of the path tracing algorithm that has been shifted on the programmable logic is the ray casting and intersection finding part of the algorithm.
 In order